 Our New Library

 Cruzen-Murray Library will stand out on the College’s historic campus.
 Its light-infused, glass-and-steel design has a sleek, modern look and feel.
-The three-story, 60,000 square-foot facility will include traditional holdings of books and journals, as well as private and group study areas, a 24/7 study space, multimedia classrooms, a café, and public spaces for readings, lectures and exhibitions.
+The three-story, 60,000 square-foot facility includes traditional holdings of books and journals, as well as private and group study areas, a 24/7 study space, multimedia classrooms, a café, and public spaces for readings, lectures and exhibitions.
 The building was designed by Phoenix-based architectural firm richärd+bauer, a nationally-recognized group known for its work with libraries and sustainable design.
 The library is being built by Kreizenbeck Constructors of Boise, which has an impressive portfolio of corporate and education building projects.